2011 World Series: Summary

-Game summaries
+Matchups

 Game 1

+As previously mentioned, because the National League had won the 2011 MLB All-Star Game, home field advantage went to the Cardinals as the National League champions, thus allowing the team to host the Texas Rangers for Games 1, 2, 6 and 7.

 Aces were on the mound for Game 1 as C. J. Wilson faced Chris Carpenter.
 Both starters kept the game scoreless through the first three innings.
 In the fourth, Albert Pujols was hit by a pitch to lead off the inning.
 After a double by Matt Holliday, Lance Berkman hit a single to drive both runners in.
 The lead wouldn't last long.
 Mike Napoli hit a two-run home run to tie the game in the very next inning.
 David Freese doubled in the sixth with one out, and moved to third on a wild pitch.
 After Yadier Molina struck out, and Nick Punto walked, Allen Craig entered the game, pinch-hitting for Carpenter.
 Alexi Ogando relieved Wilson, and tried to finish off the inning.
 Craig hit a 1–2 pitch down the right field line that was just out of reach of a sliding Nelson Cruz.
 Freese scored to give St. Louis the lead.
 In the seventh, the Cardinals ran into trouble as Cruz singled and Napoli walked to put two on with one out.
 Marc Rzepczynski came on to face pinch-hitter Craig Gentry and struck him out.
 Pinch-hitter Esteban Germán was the next batter.
 Rzepczynski struck him out as well.
 In the ninth, closer Jason Motte pitched an easy 1–2–3 inning to give St. Louis the win.
 Controversy surrounded the inning, as Adrián Beltré was the victim of a blown call.
 Beltré grounded a ball to third, and Descalso threw the ball to first for the out, but replays showed he fouled the ball off his foot.